 Becoming a Living Wage Employer makes a difference.
 Employers talk about having reduced staff turnover, a more productive working environment and more business as a direct result of paying a Living Wage.
 Workers talk about spending more time with their families, feeling valued, less stressed and consequently happier and more motivated in their workplaces.

-Anecdotal evidence from New Zealand, and research from overseas, shows that local businesses and communities thrive when workers are paid a Living Wage.
+Research from New Zealand and from overseas, shows that local businesses and communities thrive when workers are paid a Living Wage.
 Jane Parker and Jim Arrowsmith of Massey University are doing the first NZ research on the impact of a Living Wage on well-being of workers and their families.
 For UK research on costs and benefits of a Living Wage see http://www.geog.qmul.ac.uk/livingwage/pdf/Livingwagecostsandbenefits.pdf